 - Automatic date and time (manual NTS KE servers): Synchronize with the secure NTP key establishment servers connected to the DHCP server. - Manual NTS KE servers: Enter the IP address of one or two NTP servers.
-When you use two NTP servers, the device synchronizes and adapts its time based on input from both. - Max NTP poll time: Select the maximum amount of time the device should wait before it polls the NTP server to get an updated time. - Min NTP poll time: Select the minimum amount of time the device should wait before it polls the NTP server to get an updated time. - Automatic date and time (NTP servers using DHCP): Synchronize with the NTP servers connected to the DHCP server. - Fallback NTP servers: Enter the IP address of one or two fallback servers. - Max NTP poll time: Select the maximum amount of time the device should wait before it polls the NTP server to get an updated time. - Min NTP poll time: Select the minimum amount of time the device should wait before it polls the NTP server to get an updated time. - Automatic date and time (manual NTP servers): Synchronize with NTP servers of your choice. - Manual NTP servers: Enter the IP address of one or two NTP servers.
+When you use two NTP servers, the device synchronizes and adapts its time based on input from both. - Max NTP poll time: Select the maximum amount of time the device should wait before it polls the NTP server to get an updated time. - Min NTP poll time: Select the minimum amount of time the device should wait before it polls the NTP server to get an updated time. - Automatic date and time (NTP servers using DHCP): Synchronize with the NTP servers connected to the DHCP server. - Fallback NTP servers: Enter the IP address of one or two fallback servers.
+Max NTP poll time: Select the maximum amount of time the device should wait before it polls the NTP. - Max NTP poil time: Select the maximum amount of time the device server to get an updated time. - Min NTP poll time: Select the minimum amount of time the device should wait before it polls the NTP server to get an updated time. - Automatic date and time (manual NTP servers): Synchronize with NTP servers of your choice. - Manual NTP servers: Enter the IP address of one or two NTP servers.
 When you use two NTP servers, the device synchronizes and adapts its time based on input from both.

-- M se • Custom da once from Time zone: Select whie • DHCP: Ado this option lax NTP poll time : Select the maximum amount of time the device should wait before it polls the NTP river to get an updated time. lin NTP poll time : Select the minimum amount of time the device should wait before it polls the NTP river to get an updated time. line and time : Manually set the date and time.
-Click Get from system to fetch the date and time settings your computer or mobile device. ch time zone to use.
+once fro Time zone: Select w • DHCP: A this opti Max NTP poll time: Select the maximum amount of time the device should wait before it polls the NTP server to get an updated time.
+Min NTP poll time: Select the minimum amount of time the device should wait before it polls the NTP server to get an updated time. date and time: Manually set the date and time.
+Click Get from system to fetch the date and time settings in your computer or mobile device. thich time zone to use.
 Time will automatically adjust to daylight saving time and standard time.
-Depts the time zone of the DHCP server.
-The device must connected to a DHCP server before you can select to a time zone from the drop-down list. es the date and time settings in all recordings, logs, and system settings.
+Adopts the time zone of the DHCP server.
+The device must connected to a DHCP server before you can select ion.
+Select a time zone from the drop-down list.
+The system uses the date and time settings in all recordings, logs, and system settings.